dart-archive/www.dartlang.org/src/site/articles/dart-web-components/index.markdown

 to work well with Dart.
 Dart web components take advantage of advanced browser features when possible, emulating missing features when necessary.

 This article walks through some examples that illustrate how to write and use Dart web components.
-We plan to publish additional documents soon, including a detailed specification and instructions for using the Dart web component tools.
+We have a separate article with instructions for using the [Dart web component tools](tools.html), and we soon plan to publish an additional document with a detailed specification.

 #### Contents